zoffixznet/Mojo-CSV/README.md

     my $csv = Mojo::CSV->new( out => 'file.csv' );
     $csv->trickle( $_ ) for @data;

 Writes out a single row of CSV.
 Takes an arrayref of cell values.
+Note that the writes may be buffered (see ["flush"](#flush))

 # SEE ALSO